-PDLs are recognised at fair value (generally the consideration paid) and subsequently measured at amortised cost using the effective interest rate method, in accordance with AASB 9 Financial Instruments.
-The interest rate method is applied at the level of individual tranches of PDLs by using an actuarially determined six-year cash collections forecast to determine an effective interest rate or implicit cash flow.
-The effective interest rate is the implicit interest rate based on forecast collections determined in the period of acquisition of an individual PDL and equates to the Internal Rate of Return (IRR) of the forecast cash flows without any consideration of collection costs.
+PDLs are considered purchased or originated credit-impaired assets (POCIs) under AASB 9 Financial Instruments.
+For POCIs, the fair value at initial recognition already takes into account lifetime expected credit losses and represents the consideration paid.
+PDLs are subsequently measured at amortised cost by applying the credit-adjusted effective interest rate, in accordance with AASB 9 Financial Instruments.
+This occurs at the level of individual tranches of PDLs by using a six-year forecast of expected credit losses which implies a level of consequent realisations or forecast cash flows.
+This credit-adjusted effective interest rate is derived in the period of acquisition of the tranche of PDLs and equates to the Internal Rate of Return (IRR) of the forecast cash flows without any consideration of collection costs.